How to Start a Company

 Whether you are just starting up, expanding your activities, or looking to establish your Africa regional headquarters in Imo State, Nigeria, Imo State Investment Promotion Agency can put you in fast-track contact with the main national and sub-national stakeholders with a view to speeding up your business launch or expansion project in Imo.

-As an Investment Promotion Agency, we look at business solutions from the investor’s perspective, not from the point of view of local business interests.
-ISIPA does much more than promoting and attracting investment.
-In fulfilling its task of fostering company growth, it offers overseas investors and foreign companies a full and varied slate of expertise and professional support.
+As an Investment Promotion Agency, we do much more than promoting and attracting investment, we also offer overseas investors and foreign companies a full and varied slate of expertise and professional support.

 The Companies’ and Allied Matters Act (CAMA) of 1990 (as amended) is the legal framework for the control and regulation of the activities of companies in Nigeria.
 The Act established the Corporate Affairs Commission (CAC) as an autonomous agency charged with the responsibility for the registration and regulation of companies, business names and incorporated trustees in Nigeria.